yguitton/training-material/news/_posts/2025-04-27-gta-giessen-localhub.md

 ## 🌠 Giessen joins the Galaxy Training Academy 2025 with on site support 🎉

-We are very excited that the Galaxy Training Academy (GTA) will start in about two week! 🚀.
+We are very excited that the Galaxy Training Academy (GTA) will start in about two weeks! 🚀.
 We are happy to announce that Giessen, Germany, will be hosting the first on-site location.
 They will offer a dedicated room for participants during the GTA, along with office hours for discussing questions and providing support.

 - 📆 **Dates**:  May 12-16, 2025
 - 📍 **Location** 🌍:  Global online